-Generally speaking, the goal of your blog content is to bring people to your website so you can show them how helpful you are.
+Generally speaking, the goal of blog content in digital marketing is to bring people to your website so you can show them how helpful you are.

 But your goals go beyond that.
-You might write a piece that you hope will generate a lot of social shares, or a piece that will become the go-to guide for solving a common problem in your industry.
+You might write a piece you hope will generate a lot of social media shares, or a piece that will become the go-to guide for solving a niche problem in your industry.

-Understanding your goals is one way you can begin tailoring your content length to meet them.
+Understanding your content marketing goals is one way you can begin tailoring your blog post length to meet them.

-If you’re aiming to rank for a specific keyword (and you probably are), long-form content is generally the way to go.
-The average Google first page result word count is 1,890, according to Backlinko.
+If you’re aiming to rank for keywords to increase organic traffic to your site (and you probably are), long blog posts are generally the way to go.
+On the first page of Google, the average word count is 1,890, according to a study by Backlinko.
 Longer articles support SERP success in a few ways.

-For Google to rank you higher in search results, your content needs to be valuable to readers.
-Google can only make that determination if you have enough content to show Google that you know what you’re talking about.
-The longer your articles are, the more context Google will have and the more likely it’ll identify your piece as worthwhile (granted that it actually is, of course).
+For search engines to rank you higher in a search result, your content needs to be valuable to readers.
+They can only make that determination if you have enough content to demonstrate that you know what you’re talking about.
+The longer your articles are, the more context search engines will have and the more likely they’ll identify your pieces as worthwhile (granted they actually are, of course).

 When you write longer blogs about a given subject, you’ll usually end up with a more comprehensive article.
-It’s more likely to answer the specific questions your readers are searching, and that means they’ll stay on your page for longer.
-Google notices which pages readers are spending their time on (through metrics like dwell time, bounce rates, the number of unique sessions per user, among others) and rewards those pages.
+It’s more likely to address your audience’s specific search queries, and that means they’ll stay on your page for longer.
+Google notices which pages readers are spending their time on (through metrics like dwell time, bounce rates, the number of unique sessions per page, among others) and rewards those pages.

-Finally, the more you write about a particular keyword, the more two things will happen:
+Finally, the more you write about a particular search query, the more two things will happen: